Fact Sheet #30: Wage Garnishment Protections of the Consumer Credit Protection Act (CCPA)

 Wage garnishments do not include voluntary wage assignments – that is, situations in which employees voluntarily agree that their employers may turn over some specified amount of their earnings to a creditor or creditors.

-Title III of the CCPA(Title III) limits the amount of an individual’s earnings that may be garnished and protects an employee from being fired if pay is garnished for only one debt.
-The U.S. Department of Labor’s Wage and Hour Division administers Title III, which applies in all 50 states, the District of Columbia, and all U.S. territories and possessions.
-Title III protects everyone who receives personal earnings.
+The CCPA limits the amount of an individual’s earnings that may be garnished and protects an employee from being fired if pay is garnished for only one debt.
+The U.S. Department of Labor’s Wage and Hour Division administers the wage garnishment provisions of the CCPA, which apply in all 50 states, the District of Columbia, and all U.S. territories and possessions.
+The wage garnishment provisions of the CCPA protect everyone who receives personal earnings.

-The Wage and Hour Division has authority with regard to questions relating to the amount garnished or termination.
-Other questions relating to garnishment should be directed to the court or agency initiating the garnishment action.
-For example, questions regarding the priority given to certain garnishments over others are not matters covered by Title III and may be referred to the court or agency initiating the action.
+The Wage and Hour Division has authority to enforce against employers the limits on the amount that may be garnished and the protections from termination because of garnishment for any single debt.
+Questions relating to other garnishment issues should be directed to the court or agency initiating the garnishment action.
+For example, questions regarding the priority given to certain garnishments over others are not matters covered by the wage garnishment provisions of the CCPA and may be referred to the court or agency initiating the action.
 The CCPA contains no provisions controlling the priorities of garnishments, which are determined by state or other federal laws.
-However, in no event may the amount of any individual’s disposable earnings that may be garnished exceed the percentages specified in the CCPA.
+However, in no event may the amount of any individual’s disposable earnings that may be garnished exceed the percentages specified in the CCPA (see below for more information).

 Definition of Earnings